jacob-hart/match-three/README.md

 # match-three

-A simple Bejeweled/Candy Crush clone, built with the Godot engine and GDScript, its Python-like scripting language.
+A Bejeweled/Candy Crush matching game, built with the Godot engine and GDScript, its Python-like scripting language.

 ## Credits